f5devcentral/f5-bd-sre-demo/CONTRIBUTING.md

 ## Coding and Documenting Style

 All the use cases should be developed and documented in a repeatable manner.
-In another word, you should include all the pieces neccessary to dulplicate the use case in my own lab:
+In another word, you should include all the pieces neccessary for the user to dulplicate the use case in his/her own lab:
 - Pre-requisites and dependencies
-- Step-by-step document
+- Step-by-step installation and deployment/implementation guide, with screenshots as needed
-- All the code/scripts needed
+- All the code/script/configuration used
+- List of limitations if any
+- Troubleshooting if possible

 ## Commit Message Format